wasmCloud/wadm/README.md

 <<ELIDED>>
 ```

-Then simply deploy the new version:
+Then simply deploy the new manifest:

 ```
 wash app deploy hello.yaml
 ```

 Now wasmCloud is configured to automatically scale your component to 10 replicas based on incoming load.

-_Documentation for configuring the spreadscaler to spread components and providers across multiple hosts
-in a lattice is forthcoming._

 ## Responsibilities